AnilDudhe0777/DiamondPricePrediction/README.md

 ## Results

-Our best-performing model achieved an R-squared score of XX%, indicating its ability to accurately predict diamond prices.
-The most influential features for price prediction were found to be [list_top_features_here].
+Our best-performing model achieved an R-squared score of 95.41%, indicating its ability to accurately predict diamond prices.
+The most influential features for price prediction were found to be carat weight, cut quality, color grade, clarity grade, and depth percentage
 ![Result](templates/Result.png)

 ## Conclusion